Last Updated on December 28, 2021

 Since draining your pool does not require any complex equipment or tools, here are some of the accessories we use to drain ours.
 And it may be of good use to you too.

 For our garden hose, we bought the GrowGreen Heavy Duty Expandable Garden Hose.
-It has different sizes, but for our pool, we got the 25 feet hose.
+It has different sizes, but for our pool, we got a 25-foot hose.

 If you need a hose adapter, but it seems you can’t find one that’ll work for your specific Intex pool set.
 You can try purchasing this Intex Garden Hose Drain Plug Connector that fits all Intex above ground pool sets.